Tiny Islands, Massive TLDs: How Tokelau, Tuvalu, and Niue Built Some of the Internet's Largest Domain Extensions

 2. ICANN: establish binding standards for ccTLD delegation and sovereign consent.
 The .nu dispute — where a Pacific island nation has spent six years in Swedish courts trying to reclaim its country code — exposes a governance gap.
 ICANN's ccTLD delegation framework should require demonstrable sovereign consent for any transfer of operational control, with automatic reversion mechanisms when consent is disputed.
 The current system allowed a Massachusetts nonprofit to transfer a nation's digital identity to a Swedish foundation without that nation's agreement.

 3. Security researchers: use the Freenom shutdown as a natural experiment.
-The March 2023 registration halt and March 2024 domain kill produced the cleanest before-and-after dataset in phishing research history.
-Interisle's findings confirm the causal link between free registration and abuse volume.
+The March 2023 registration halt and March 2024 domain kill produced an unusually clean before-and-after dataset in phishing research.
+Our resolution pass quantifies the aftermath: 1.9% of the five strings' observed hostnames resolve, the long-run signature of disposable-registration churn.
 Researchers should analyze the migration patterns — which TLDs absorbed the displaced abuse, at what rates, and whether price thresholds exist below which abuse becomes inevitable.
 Start with our TLD statistics pages for .tk, .cf, .ml, .ga, and .gq.

 4. Registries and ICANN: establish minimum pricing floors to prevent the next Freenom.
-The data is unambiguous: TLDs with registration costs approaching zero attract abuse rates orders of magnitude higher than paid TLDs.
-Interisle's reports consistently show correlation between registration price and abuse rate.
-A minimum wholesale price — even $1 per domain per year — would eliminate the economic incentive for disposable phishing infrastructure without materially affecting legitimate registrations.
+The data is consistent and unambiguous: TLDs with registration costs approaching zero attract abuse rates orders of magnitude higher than paid TLDs, and decay to near-zero resolution.
+A minimum wholesale price — even $1 per domain per year — would remove the economic incentive for disposable phishing infrastructure without materially affecting legitimate registrations.

 5. Climate and governance researchers: address the .tv precedent before it becomes urgent.
-Tuvalu is actively planning for the possibility that its islands become uninhabitable.
-The nation's "Te Lafiga o Tuvalu" adaptation plan includes digital preservation of maritime boundaries and sovereignty. .tv — worth $10 million per year and growing — needs to be part of that planning.
+Tuvalu is actively planning for the possibility that its islands become uninhabitable, including digital preservation of maritime boundaries and sovereignty. .tv — worth ~$10 million per year and resolving at 57.8% — needs to be part of that planning.
 ICANN, the Pacific Islands Forum, and the UN should establish frameworks for ccTLD continuity when sovereign states face existential geographic threats.
 The precedent set for .tv will apply to every low-lying nation with a ccTLD.

-This analysis was conducted using the DomainsProject dataset, which continuously indexes domains across all 1,519 active TLDs in the IANA root zone.
-Dataset domain counts reflect active DNS resolution as of March 2026.
+This analysis was conducted using the DomainsProject dataset, which continuously indexes observed hostnames across the active TLDs in the IANA root zone (Russian-administered TLDs excluded).
+Hostname counts reflect the June 2026 snapshot (1,511 TLDs, 3,183,285,503 observed hostnames); resolution figures reflect our 9 June 2026 A-record crawl.
 Historical .tk registration figures are from ZookNIC/Verisign Domain Name Industry Briefs and Freenom corporate filings.
 Tuvalu revenue estimates are compiled from dotTV Corporation records, VeriSign contract disclosures, GoDaddy Registry announcements, and government financial reports.
 Niue legal proceedings are sourced from Stockholm District Court filings and ICANN correspondence.
-Phishing data is from the Interisle Consulting Group Phishing Landscape 2024 report and earlier editions (2021-2023), the Cybercrime Information Center, Spamhaus, and APWG.
+Phishing data is from the Interisle Consulting Group Phishing Landscape reports (2021-2024), the Cybercrime Information Center, Spamhaus, and APWG.
 Explore island TLD statistics on our TLD statistics pages, browse the full TLD dashboard, or access the complete dataset for your own research.